neodrama/github-drama/README.md

 ### What qualifies as drama?
 There's no agreement on what's considered dramatic enough to be included in github-drama.
 Everyone has a different sense of humor.
-There are plenty of "non-serious" github threads, where the usual github politeness gave way to reaction gifs and one-word replies, turning into something like a 4chan thread but less funny.
+There are plenty of "non-serious" github threads, where the usual github politeness gives way to reaction gifs and one-word replies, turning into something like a 4chan thread but less funny.